keu/docs/astro/kubepodoperator-local.md

 The `KubernetesPodOperator` is an Airflow operator that completes tasks in Kubernetes Pods.
 The `KubernetesPodOperator` provides an isolated, containerized execution environment for each task and lets you run custom Docker images and Python versions, set task-level resource requests, and more.

-The Kubernetes infrastructure required to run the `KubernetesPodOperator` is built in.
+On Astro, the Kubernetes infrastructure required to run the `KubernetesPodOperator` is built in.
 To test the `KubernetesPodOperator` operator locally, you need a local Kubernetes environment.

 ## Step 1: Set up Kubernetes
 <Tabs